-Annual mean of parameter (when indicated) except for precipitation.
-Total precipitation is indicated.
+Total precipitation and the annual mean of parameter (when indicated) except for precipitation is indicated.
 Annual maximum and/or minimum values of temperature and wind speed may be obtained by reviewing the data in the appropriate column.

-FIGURE 1.4 - Pantex Plant Monthly Temperature Range during 2011 (°Fahrenheit)
+FIGURE 1.4 - Pantex Plant Monthly Temperature Range During 2012 (°Fahrenheit)

-FIGURE 1.5 - Amarillo National Weather Service (NWS) Precipitation during 2011 (in inches)
+FIGURE 1.5 - Amarillo National Weather Service (NWS) Precipitation During 2012 (in inches)